artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   I've heard developers say they use using Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implmentation of this][kickstart_play].

   The Swift compiler is slow.
 Yes, it will improve.
-However, it's root issue comes from Swift being a more complicated language to compile, and it doing more work.
+One argument that it won't ever be as fast as Objective-C comes from Swift being a more complicated language to compile - it's doing more work.
 On the side of doing more work, the awesome type inference systems can make it feel arbitrary about what will take longer to compile or not.
 We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow.

 # React Native